kirtanag/analysis/README.md

 [i] Ecosystem reviews - Ecosystem, Product, Sound, Quality [ii] Other reviews - *Use, Quality, Easy, Sound *

 C. The heatmap is a rich data source.
+The HTML file in the repository allows the user to interact with the graph and select which level of data they want to explore.
+Please download and open in Chrome to use the HTML file.
 Some key conclusions from it include:
 [a] Overall, a lot of users talk about the product's sound quality, as well as phone (presumably about connecting to their phone)
 [b] Unsurprisingly, members of the ecosystem talk about sound quality more than other reviewers.
 [c] There is a non-trivial downward movement of the mention of quality in the overall heatmap as time progresses.